There’s a popular saying that goes along these lines:

 • • •

-Author Bio: Mitravinda Savanur is a Nutritionist at DietChart with a doctoral degree in Food Science and Nutrition.
+Author Bio: Mitravinda Savanur is a nutritionist at DietChart with a doctoral degree in Food Science and Nutrition.
 She is a teacher, researcher and an author.
-Her passion for the subject prompted her to start writing blogs on various nutrition-related topics such as diet chart for weight loss, how to remove whiteheads from nose, Salt Awareness: Take Note of What You Eat.
+Her passion for the subject prompted her to start writing blogs on various nutrition-related topics such as diet chart for weight loss and salt awareness.
 Through her blogs, she wishes to help people gain deeper understanding about the relationship between food, nutrition, lifestyle and health.